 Pro Tip: Nest your staff user groups inside this group.

 You’ll also want to check that this group does not contain student email accounts, and if it does, remove them.
-The default setting is Anyone on the domain, so a lot of districts get tripped up on this.
+The default setting is Anyone in this domain, so a lot of districts get tripped up on this.
+Change the setting to Verified teachers only.

 While there may be legitimate reasons for students to be invited to teach a Google Classroom class, we don’t recommend that they do so without the accompaniment of a faculty advisor as the primary teacher.
 Instead we recommend adding student teachers as co-teachers in Google Classroom.